Astro-Discs-TX/medusa/.changeset/quick-buttons-raise.md

 "@medusajs/pricing": patch
 ---

-fix(pricing): PriceLists of type Sale should not override lower prices
+fix(pricing): PriceLists of type Sale no longer override default prices when the price list price is higher than the default price.